 - Member of the Russell Group.
-Ranked as 166 in the world, i.e. in the top 1% of universities (QS World University Rankings).
+Ranked as 172 in the world, i.e. in the top 1% of universities (QS World University Rankings, UNESCO IAU).

 - Awarded a fifth Queen's Anniversary Prize in 2012, for world-class achievement in cancer research through its leadership of the Northern Ireland Comprehensive Cancer Services programme, which has seen cancer survival rates in Northern Ireland move from the bottom of the UK league table to the top.
 Previous Queen’s Anniversary Prizes have been awarded to the University for green chemistry, law, environmental research and palaeoecology.

-- Queen’s was one of the first universities in the UK and Ireland to form spin-out companies, establishing QUBIS in 1984 to commercialise research and development activities.
-QUBIS has been involved in the creation of nearly 60 companies.
-It is currently the leading company in the UK and Ireland championing the impact agenda through the creation of jobs and wealth.
+- Queen’s was one of the first universities in the UK and Ireland to form spin-out companies, establishing QUBIS Ltd in 1984 to create wealth through the commercialisation of research and innovation.
+QUBIS has been involved in the creation of 65 companies.
+It remains one of the leading companies in the UK and Ireland championing the impact agenda through the creation of jobs and wealth.
 The combined turnover of its portfolio is £144-m, attracting external investment of over £70-m.
-QUBIS is second only to the University of Cambridge for job creation through its spin-outs with over 1,000 high quality jobs created.
+QUBIS is second only to the University of Cambridge for job creation through its spin-outs with 1,350 high quality jobs created.

-- As one of the UK’s leading Knowledge Transfer Partnership Universities, Queen’s has helped more than 300 companies improve their products and services, working with companies across all sectors, ranging from multi-nationals to very small firms.
+- As one of the UK’s leading Knowledge Transfer Partnership (KTP) Universities, Queen’s has helped more than 300 companies improve their products and services, working with companies across all sectors, ranging from multi-nationals to very small firms.
 Queen’s and Bullivant Taranto Ltd were named as the UK’s Best KTP in 2013’s national KTP Awards.

 - The University’s contribution to Northern Ireland’s cultural sector reached a milestone in 2012 when it hosted the 50thBelfast Festival at Queen’s.
-Queen’s also has Northern Ireland’s only arthouse cinema on campus and the acclaimed Naughton Gallery.
+Queen’s also has the QFT, Northern Ireland’s only arthouse cinema, and the acclaimed Naughton Gallery.